Stochastic analysis on manifolds

 In mathematics, stochastic analysis on manifolds or stochastic differential geometry is the study of stochastic analysis over smooth manifolds.
-It is therefore a synthesis of stochastic analysis and differential geometry.
+It is therefore a synthesis of stochastic analysis (the extension of calculus to stochastic processes) and of differential geometry.

 The connection between analysis and stochastic processes stems from the fundamental relation that the infinitesimal generator of a continuous strong Markov process is a second-order elliptic operator.
 The infinitesimal generator of Brownian motion is the Laplace operator and the transition probability density $p(t,x,y)$ of Brownian motion is the minimal heat kernel of the heat equation.
-Interpreting the paths of Brownian motion as characteristic curves of the operator, Brownian motion is can be seen as a stochastic counterpart of a flow to a second-order partial differential operator.
+Interpreting the paths of Brownian motion as characteristic curves of the operator, Brownian motion can be seen as a stochastic counterpart of a flow to a second-order partial differential operator.

 Stochastic analysis on manifolds investigates stochastic processes on non-linear state spaces or manifolds.
 Classical theory can be reformulated in a coordinate-free representation.
 In that, it is often complicated (or not possible) to formulate objects with coordinates of $\R^d$.
 Thus, we require an additional structure in form of a linear connection or Riemannian metric to define martingales and Brownian motion on manifolds.
 Therefore, controlled by the Riemannian metric, Brownian motion will be a local object by definition.
 However, its stochastic behaviour determines global aspects of the topology and geometry of the manifold.